 In a somewhat new move being adopted by board, aldermen now have a consent agenda subsection of the main agenda.
 This includes routine items that usually appear each month and evoke little or no discussion.
 The only unusual items in this agenda was payment requests for the new airport terminal building nearing completion.

 This section was approved by the board and is similar to a change in the Union County Board of Supervisors agenda.
 It has been used by the city school board for several years.

 In action items, the board approved a resolution relating to defending the rights of preborn children.

 They also extended a moratorium on extending water and sewer service outside the city for six months.
 Mayor Kent said this was at the request of planner Bob Barber, who suggested waiting to see the final approved land use plan within the comprehensive plan and being guided by that.

 Finally, aldermen approved a list of unpaid municipal court fees and fines.
 This is because a new law allows the state to withhold unpaid fines from state income tax refunds.
-The only flaw in the law appears to be that a Social Security number is needed for each court case and not all defendants either had or provided those numbers.aldermen, beautification, Clint Frazier, New Albany, Union County, utilities
+The only flaw in the law appears to be that a Social Security number is needed for each court case and not all defendants either had or provided those numbers.aldermen, beautification, Clint Frazier, utilities